top of page

 However, the most popular BBQ restaurant in Waco is Vitek’s BBQ at 1600 Speight Ave, which is on the south side of Baylor’s campus.
 Vitek’s BBQ is home of the Gut Pack, a dish which includes brisket, sausage, Fritos, and beans; if you decide on this dish you won’t need to eat for the rest of the day, as it is heavy and filling, as well as delicious.
 You should plan on arriving early, however – Vitek’s does serve outside as well as inside, but the wait can be long no matter which one you choose.

-If you are looking for something to do while in town, Waco is home to the Dr Pepper Museum, which is open on Saturdays.
+If you’re looking for something to do while in town, Waco is home to the Dr Pepper Museum, which is open on Saturdays.
 You’ll get to see how the popular Texas soft drink is produced, walk through its history, and even get your own Dr Pepper drink.
-Or, if you want to stay closer to the ballpark, on campus you can visit the Bear Habitat; this exhibit is home to Joy and Lady, Baylor’s two live black bear mascots.
-Joy and Lady are from Bandon, Oregon, and weigh in between 270 and 280 pounds each.
-These black bears are sisters, and can be visited daily throughout the year.
+Or, if you want to stay closer to the ballpark, on campus you can visit the Bear Habitat; this exhibit is home to Judge Indy and Judge Belle, Baylor’s two live black bear mascots.

 Another option is the Texas Ranger Museum – the Texas Rangers are a law enforcement treasure, and the museum does a great job chronicling their history.
 And of course, the gift shop has plenty of fun items for the kids to commemorate their visit, from Ranger badges to toy shotguns.